Zoho Inventory Review

 - Serial number tracking

 The Professional plan costs $249/month and includes all the features of the Standard plan plus these additional features:

 - 3,000 shipping labels/month

 - 3,000 shipment tracking/month

-If you want to tailor your plan more specifically to your own needs, you can choose from the following add-ons:
+If you want to tailor your plan more specifically, you can choose from the following add-ons:

-- $5/month for 50 orders and shipping labels
+- Orders & Shipping Labels: It’s $5/month for 50 more orders plus 50 additional shipping labels.

-Zoho Inventory is web-based and does not need to be downloaded.
+Zoho Inventory is web-based, so you do not need to download anything.

 Ease Of Use